zeffii/mesh_tiny_cad/README.md

 A tiny subset of unmissable CAD functions for Blender 3d.
-Addon [page on blender.org/wiki](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Modeling/mesh_tinyCAD) (Which has most of the same info - but the download link references an old archive zip.
-Github no longer offer specialized zips conveniently.
-I think some nefarious people abused the privilege and github had to stop it entirely)
+Addon [page on blender.org/wiki](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Modeling/mesh_tinyCAD) (Which has most of the same info]

 ### OK, what's this all about?